MicrosoftDocs/win32/desktop-src/search/search-schema-sconn-foldertype.md

 ---
-Description: The <folderType&gt; element specifies GUID for the folder type.
-This element is required if the <templateInfo&gt; element exists.
+Description: The <folderType> element specifies GUID for the folder type.
+This element is required if the <templateInfo> element exists.
 It has no attributes and no child elements. ms.assetid: 2361bbf5-adeb-4189-a8ff-5fdd1c9b0ec6
 title: folderType Element (Search Connector Schema) ms.technology: desktop